PROXIMA OUTDOOR SUPPLY

 But equipment can only take you so far.
 Knowledge and a realistic outlook are your best tools.
 If the unexpected happens, if the worst case scenario occurs, do you have the skills and knowledge to adapt, overcome and survive?
 Our best suggestion is to learn and practice primitive survival skills, and then you can be confident in any outdoor situation.
 When you have this deeper level of skill, the modern equipment will enable you to do more and do it better.
 We strive to offer equipment that will empower people and on which they can depend.
 (Read more — Skills & Equipment)

 A word about imports.
 We try to lean the inventory toward products Made in the USA, but imported items are a fact of life today.
 Many old and recognizable brand names are now either importing their products or having their manufacturing or assembly done overseas.
-There are some countries we have absolutely no issue with, and there are some countries we simply do not trust, and the issue hinges on quality of materials, quality of manufacturing, and quality control.
+There are some countries we have absolutely no hesitation with, but there are some countries we simply do not trust, and the issue hinges on quality of materials, quality of manufacturing, and quality control in general.
 If the manufacturing process is good, and if the the quality control ensures a consistently high level product, then there is no problem importing from them.
-Taiwan is one such country, and we offer a number of product lines manufactured there: Smith and Wesson knives, some Ka-Bar knives, and NDuR compasses are a few.
-We also offer a number of products made in Europe: Aitor and Muela are high quality Spanish knife makers, Snugpak in England is a top of the line commercial and military issue camp and pack gear maker, and of course Swiss Army Knives from Victorinox and Wenger.
-Condor Tool & Knife in El Salvador is one of our core lines, producing excellent quality, hard working, and reasonably priced edged tools made on German equipment using German and English steels.
+Taiwan is one such country, and we offer a number of product lines manufactured there: Smith and Wesson knives, some Ka-Bar knives, and NDuR compasses are a few examples.
+We also offer a number of products made in Europe: Aitor and Muela are high quality Spanish knife makers, Snugpak in England is a top of the line commercial and military issue camp and pack gear maker, Esbit stoves and gear from Germany, and of course Swiss Army Knives from Victorinox and Wenger.
+Condor Tool & Knife in El Salvador, originally started by an old established company from Solingen Germany and now part of Imacasa, is one of our core lines, producing excellent quality, hard working, and reasonably priced edged tools made on German equipment using German and English steels.
 Both U.S.-made and imported products are constantly evaluated for functionality and reliability, and only the ones that “make the cut” remain in our inventory listing.
+Knives were used in these examples, but the same principle extends to other tools, optics, water filters, camp gear, etc.

 2. Our Warranty.